MicrosoftDocs/sql-docs/docs/tools/distributed-replay/replay-trace-data.md

     4. (Optional) Use the **-o** parameter to capture the replay activity in a result trace file on each client.

     5. (Optional) Use the *target_server* parameter, **-s**, to specify the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] where the distributed replay clients should replay the trace workload.
-This parameter is not required if you used the `<Server>` element to specify the target server in the `<ReplayOptions>` element of the replay configuration file.
+This parameter isn't required if you used the `<Server>` element to specify the target server in the `<ReplayOptions>` element of the replay configuration file.

     6. Use the *clients* parameter, **-w**, to specify the distributed replay clients that should participate in the replay.
 List the client computer names, separated by commas.
-Note: IP addresses are not allowed.
+Note: IP addresses aren't allowed.

     7. (Optional) Use the *config_file* parameter, **-c**, to specify location of the replay configuration file.
-Use this parameter to point to the new configuration file if you have modified a copy of the default replay configuration file.
+Use this parameter to point to the new configuration file if you've modified a copy of the default replay configuration file.

     8. (Optional) Use the *status_interval* parameter, **-f**, to specify if you want the administration tool to display status messages at a frequency other than 30 seconds.